neeasade/neeapaste/README.md

 ~in active development~

-~now with spaghetti code~

-A pastebin implementation for me to practice Java, Spring, Gradle, JDBC.
+A pastebin implementation for me to practice Java, Spring, Gradle, ~~JDBC~~jpa/hibernate.

 ### TODO
 - [x] allow pastes